Demonist/PartyMarkers/README.md

 ![_image not found_](screenshots/settings.png)
 ![_image not found_](screenshots/workflow.png)

-#Known proglems
+#Known problems
-1. Yet this only work in raids.
+1. Yet this only work in  the raid.
 2. There is some bugs with scaling and moving.
 3. Yet there is not profiles.